shariq1989/cookbook/content/recipe/chili_con_carne.md

 +++
 title = "Beef Chili Con Carne" date = "2021-11-10"
 description = "My husband is a self-proclaimed chili-hater, and he absolutely loves this recipe!
 Chili Con Carne means 'chili with meat' and is made of tender beef, beans, and a variety of chilis for maximum flavor.
 Our authentic chili con carne recipe is easily prepared in the Instant Pot, dutch oven, or slow cooker.
-We hope you enjoy the best chili con carne recipe our family loves." tags = [
+We hope you enjoy the best chili con carne recipe and one that our family loves." tags = [
     "entree",
     "instant pot",